hyesunyun/MedSysReviewsFromLLMs/README.md

 Activate the conda environment: `conda activate llm4msr`

-## Website Used for Interview Material
+## Represenative Output Samples (Website)

 We created a website which was presented to participants during the interviews.
 The website includes information on high-level background of large language models and representative samples of outputs generated from LLMs.

-The representative samples were used as a starting point of a discussion on the potential uses and harms of LLMs for medical systematic reviews.
+The representative samples were used as a starting point of a discussion with domain experts on the potential uses and harms of LLMs for medical systematic reviews.

 The link to the website: https://llm4msr.netlify.app/